tbaehr23/SIG-BookAppNg2/README.md

 git commit -m "Initial commit"
 ```

-Create a *remote repository* for this project on the service of your choice.
+If you have an account on a remote service, like GitHub, create a *remote repository* for this project on the service of your choice.

 Grab its address (e.g. *`https://github.com/<my-org>/my-proj.git`*) and push the *local repo* to the *remote*.
 ```bash